 Remember to push side lanes so that they work for you.

-I had instances, where I created slow push (killed only casters in a single wave) in bot, and then we started the 'Baron dance'.
+I had instances, where I created slow push (killed only casters in a single wave) in a bot, and then we started the 'Baron dance'.
 After 2-3 minutes there was a giant minion wave stacked, taking tower by itself, which made our opponents confused - go save the tower or prevent Baron loss?
 Lose-lose scenario.

 Small things matter.